-In accordance with the boiler plant design four steam boilers of Danstoker, TDC-40/OPTI 4000 providing 40 tons of steam per hour shall be installed.
+In accordance with the boiler plant design, four LOOS 825 L steam boilers (manufactured by LOOS International, Germany) shall be installed, providing 40 tons of steam per hour.

-Total maximum heat generation capacity of the designed boiler plant is 104,4 MW (89,763 Gcal/hour).
-In accordance with the design, the emissions from the boiler plant shall be within the limits stipulated in [12].
+The designed boiler plant's total maximum heat generation capacity is 104.376 kW (89.763 Gcal/hour).
+In accordance with the design, the emissions from the boiler plant shall be within the limits stipulated in [14].